-Before DigiCert can issue a certificate, you must prove control over the domains and any SANs (Subject Alternative Names) on the order.
-We refer to this process as the Domain Control Validation (DCV) process.We recommend submitting your domains (and organizations) for prevalidation.
+Before DigiCert can issue an SSL/TLS certificate, you must demonstrate control over the domains and any SANs (Subject Alternative Names) on the order.
+We refer to this process as the Domain Control Validation (DCV) process.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.

 Are you expecting to receive an email at an address published in your domain’s WHOIS record?
 Please verify that your registrar/WHOIS provider has not masked or removed that information.
 If they are masked, find out if they provide a way (such as anonymized email address, web form) for you to allow Certificate Authorities (CAs) to access your domain’s WHOIS data.

 For the Constructed Email method, DigiCert sends the authorization email to five constructed email addresses for the domain: admin, administrator, webmaster, hostmaster, and postmaster @[domain_name].

 When you register a domain, you must provide contact information (e.g., administrative and technical contacts).

 Instead of using a personal email address, you can use one of the constructed email addresses for your domain (e.g., email@example.com).
 Using one of the constructed email addresses allows you to create a "non-expiring" email address that you can add or remove people from, when necessary.